shahabgheysari/symfony-rbac-bundle/README.md

 ```

-Add the PhpRbacBundle\Entity\UserRoleTrait inside the User entity class to add the rbac role relation.
+Add the PhpRbacBundle\Entity\UserRoleTrait inside the User entity class to add the RBAC role relation.

 Update the database schema with doctrine migration or doctrine schema update to create all the tables